X

 | Special feature | Active form – prednisone is the prodrug (must first be activated in the liver) |

-Cortisol is one of the most vital hormones in the human body.
-It is produced in the adrenal cortex and regulates inflammatory responses, immune defence, metabolism, and the stress response.
-Endogenous daily production is approximately 5–8 mg cortisol (hydrocortisone) — equivalent to approximately 5 mg prednisolone.
-Prednisolone is a synthetic variant with 4 times the potency of hydrocortisone: a smaller dose, considerably stronger effect.
+Cortisol is one of the most vital hormones of the human body.
+It is produced in the adrenal cortex and regulates inflammatory reactions, immune defence, metabolism, and the stress response.
+The body's own daily production is about 5–8 mg cortisol (hydrocortisone) – that corresponds to about 5 mg prednisolone.
+Prednisolone is a synthetic variant with 4 times the potency compared with hydrocortisone: a small dose, a considerably stronger effect.

-Equivalent doses help to understand which prednisolone dose corresponds to what the body produces daily — and when one is pharmacologically in the supratherapeutic range.
-5 mg prednisolone equals the body's daily endogenous production.
-20 mg hydrocortisone (i.e. actual cortisol) has the same effect.
-Dexamethasone, the most potent of the commonly used glucocorticoids, has 30 times the potency: 0.75 mg dexamethasone equals 5 mg prednisolone.
+The equivalence doses help to understand which prednisolone dose corresponds to what the body produces itself daily – and from when one pharmacologically enters the over-range.
+5 mg prednisolone corresponds to the body's own daily production.
+20 mg hydrocortisone (that is, the actual cortisol) has the same effect.
+Dexamethasone, the strongest of the common glucocorticoids, has 30 times the potency: 0.75 mg dexamethasone corresponds to 5 mg prednisolone.

 | Active substance | Equivalent to 5 mg prednisolone | Relative potency |